-Departments should be aware that the employment of migrants from outside the European Economic Area (EEA) and Switzerland is subject to the pointsbased system.
-Further information about the new system can be found at: http://www.bia.homeoffice.gov.uk/employers/points/
+Departments should be aware that the employment of migrants from outside the European Economic Area (EEA) and Switzerland is subject to the points-

-Checks need to be applied evenly, and employers will need to be aware of their obligations under the Race Relations Act.
+Checks need to be applied evenly, and employers will need to be aware of their obligations under the Equality Act 2010.
 For example, all individuals should be required to provide this evidence and not just those who appear to be migrants.
-Individuals should be asked to complete the Nationality and Immigration Status Check Form at Annex C, and departments and agencies should corroborate the information against the required document or documents listed in the guidance referred to in paragraph 6.2.
+Individuals should be asked to complete the Nationality and Immigration Status Check Form at Annex C, and departments and agencies should corroborate the information against the required document or documents listed in the guidance referred to in paragraph 20.
 The document(s) should be copied, and the copies retained by the department or agency, as explained above.